LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 .. _ms_programs:

-Master of Science Programs
+Masters Programs
 ======================================

 Overview
 -----------

+The :ref:`ms_in_information_technology` is
-Information Technology is more management and business process facing.
+management and business process facing.
 It is distinguished from a pure business degree by its requirement and frequent use of basic programming and other technical skills.
 If you end up managing technical workers, you will have an edge over those with pure business degrees.

+The :ref:`ms_in_information_technology`
-Software Engineering is focused on knowledge and abilities to produce high quality software for many different domains.
+is focused on knowledge and abilities to produce high quality software for many different domains.

-Computer Science is more foundational, requiring you to get experience with a broad range of core computer science concepts.
-It is our only program with a thesis option.
+The :ref:`ms_in_computer_science` is more foundational, requiring you to get experience with a broad range of core computer science concepts.
+It is our only program with a :ref:`thesis_option`.
 Students from this program are the ones most likely to go on to a PhD program.

 Computer Science is a broad and moving target.